infiRD/vscode-run-section/README.md

 * **Run Selection in Active Terminal** | `run-section.runSelection`
   executes current selection, or current line if nothing is selected in active terminal.
 This is meant as a replacement for `workbench.action.terminal.runSelectedText` (default in VSCode action when you press `ctrl+enter`) which is buggy as of 2/2023 - current editor looses focus after invocation

-* **Run Selection in Active Terminal and show it** | `run-section.runSelectionShowTerminal` follows the logic of `workbench.action.terminal.runSelectedText` in a sense that it also shows the active terminal.
-Afterwards it tries to refocus the active editor - this is however glitchy - fails if the load of the system is high and there is no available fix (AFAIK)
+* **Run Selection in Active Terminal, show the Terminal** | `run-section.runSelectionShowTerminal` follows the logic of `workbench.action.terminal.runSelectedText` in a sense that on top of previous command also shows the active terminal.
+Afterwards it tries to refocus the active editor.
+This is however glitchy and fails if the load of the system is high.
+Due to limitations of VSCode API there is no workaround (AFAIK)

 <!-- \!\[feature X\]\(images/feature-x.png\)